ziyyy101/FizzBuzz/README.md

 Fizz Buzz is a game where people sit in a circle.
 Counting from 1 and going around the circle, people say one of four things for a number `i`: `Fizz`, `Buzz`, `Fizz Buzz`, or `i`.

-Formally as a coding task, let `i` be a positive integer and output the following:
+Formally as a coding task, let `i` be an integer greater than zero and output the following:

 * If `i` is divisible by 3, print the string `Fizz`
 * If `i` is divisible by 5, print the string `Buzz`